 These instructions are for Windows clients; for Macintosh clients, see Related Articles.

 Install the operating system, needed applications, and all relevant patches.

 Install the Endpoint Protection client and update with the latest available definitions.
 If you prepare a version 12.1.671.4971 client installed on Windows 7 or Server 2008, disable Tamper Protection before proceeding to step 3 to avoid the continual reboot of clients created from the prepared image.
 For more information, see Related Articles.

 In SEP 14.0 RU1 and above, turn off Application Hardening feature for this client, otherwise clone prep utility might be blocked when Hardening Enforcement policies are applied.

 Run ClientSideClonePrepTool.exe.
 You must be logged on as a Windows administrator.

 Note: For Windows 10 32-bit/64-bit, the ClientSideClonePrepTool.exe tool needs to be run with elevated privileges (e.g. "Run as administrator").

 This tool removes all Symantec Endpoint Protection client identifiers and leaves the Symantec Endpoint Protection services stopped.
 Using this tool should be the last step in the image preparation process, before running Sysprep and/or shutting down the system.
 Shut down the system after running clone prep; do not restart.
 If the system or the Symantec Endpoint Protection client services are restarted, then new identifiers are generated and you must run the tool again before cloning.

-To silently prepare the client for cloning using manual steps
+Silently prepare clients for cloning using manual steps